What to Know About the Flemish Giant Rabbit

 5 min read

-The Flemish giant rabbit is a breed of domestic rabbit (Oryctolagus cuniculus domesticus), a subspecies of European rabbits.
+The Flemish giant rabbit is a the largest and oldest breed of domestic rabbit (Oryctolagus cuniculus domesticus), a subspecies of European rabbits.
 They originated in Flanders, the northern portion of Belgium, and have been around since at least the 16th century.
 It’s thought that the Flemish giant rabbit may be the result of Europeans selectively breeding the Patagonian giant rabbit.
 The Patagonian giant rabbit is now extinct.

 Originally, Flemish giant rabbits were bred for fur and meat.
 While still prized for those things, they also make excellent pets because they’re docile and gentle, even with children.
 They’re also bred and raised for show.